Tyler-W-Cook/Tyler-W-Cook/README.md

 # 💫 About Me:
-I am a Computer Systems Engineering student and I'm, passionate about aerospace, renewable designs, and coding :) <br>I currently work at the UGA Small Satellite Laboratory as a Hardware Engineer for the MOCI satellite 😎
+I am a Computer Systems Engineering student and I'm passionate about aerospace, renewable designs, and coding :) <br>I currently work at the UGA Small Satellite Laboratory as a Hardware Engineer for the MOCI satellite 😎

 ## 🌐 Socials: